kepelrs/nestjs-prisma-crud/docs/docs/access-control-module/access-control-module.md

 Strict mode helps you prevent accidentally forgetting to implement access control on sensitive routes.
 If set to `true`, routes that were not decorated with `@AccessPolicy` will throw `501 Not Implemented` errors.

-If your app has non-CRUD endpoints, you can decorate them with `@AccessPolicy('everyone')` or set `strictMode` to `false` if you wish to turn it off altogether.
+If your app has non-CRUD endpoints, you can decorate them with `@AccessPolicy('everyone')`.
+Alternatively, set `strictMode` to `false` if you wish to turn it off altogether.

 **Recommended:** `true`